schematype/schematype-org/_posts/2016-07-08-why-dsl-matters.markdown

 for you:

 ```
-$ schematype format --compact some.schema
+$ schematype format --compact some.stp
-$ schematype format --explicit some.schema
+$ schematype format --explicit some.stp
 ```

 In fact, SchemaType schemas get compiled before they are used.
 All the external